 - Identify your pest problem and choose the least toxic pesticide that controls your pest.
 Examples include bait stations, insecticidal soaps and oils, and the microbial insecticide Bacillus thuringiensis (Bt).

-- Contact your UC Master Gardener or Cooperative Extension office for help identifying your pest or a pest control method.
+- Contact your local UC Master Gardener or Cooperative Extension office for help identifying your pest or a pest control method.

 - Buy ready-to-use products rather than concentrates, when possible, as you don’t have measure and mix these.

 - Don’t water after applying garden chemicals, unless the label tells you to do so.
 Never let pesticide or fertilizer run off into storm drains.

 - Avoid applying chemicals outdoors when rain is forecast or when it is windy.

 - Don’t apply pesticides or fertilizers on paved surfaces.

 When using and storing garden chemicals:

 - Always wear shoes, a long-sleeved shirt, pants, eye protection, and any other equipment listed on the product label.